Hexadxx/Notihub/README.md

 ## Settings instructions
-The server is hosted on an instance in the DigitalOcean cloud.
+The server is hosted on an instance in DigitalOcean cloud.

-We followed this tutorial for the initial setup of our server: [Initial Server Setup with Debian 11](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-11)
+Follow this tutorial for the initial setup of our server: [Initial Server Setup with Debian 11](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-11)

 ## Guide for setting up the dashboard